 About

-The CCC shines a light on those in the charitable donor community who are meeting the Charitable Commitment.
-These donors are demonstrating that making the Charitable Commitment is both the reasonable and responsible thing to do, and are helping to influence other donors to join them in stepping up to the plate.
+There is an urgent need for more resources to go to charitable organizations.
+The CCC creates a reasonable benchmark for philanthropists’ minimum level of giving.
+The CCC shines a light on those donors who are demonstrating that making the Charitable Commitment is both the reasonable and responsible thing to do, and they in turn are helping to influence other donors to join them in stepping up to the plate.

 What Do I Get From Making the Commitment?